 Christine M. Korsgaard, Fellow Creatures: Our Obligations to the Other Animals, Oxford: Oxford University Press (September 5, 2018)

-Peter Singer, "Animal Liberation" (30th Anniversary Edition), Publisher: CITIC Press, 2018.
+Peter Singer, "Emancipation of Animals" (30th Anniversary Commemorative Edition), Publisher: CITIC Publishing House, 2018.

 Christine M. Korsgaard, Fellow Creatures: Our Obligations to the Other Animals, Oxford: Oxford University Press (September 5, 2018)